Oni-Hazza/YoutubeMusicAgain/README.md

 ## 📦 Features

-- Built with PyQt6 for a modern desktop UI
+- Built with PyQt6 for a simple desktop UI
 - Plays audio using `python-vlc`
-- Bundled with VLC plugins and libraries for cross-distro Linux support
 - Easily built into a standalone executable using PyInstaller

 ---

 ## 🚀 Quick Start

+### How to use
+On launch it should open a browser to authenticate access to your youtube playlists, if this doesnt work check that the `client_secrets.json` is in the directory.
+- Very simple layout
+    - pretty much everything is controlled with double clicks or context menus
+- very baseline features such as shuffling right now, will possibly add more functionality in the future

 ### 1. Clone the Repository